joric/paste_to_ue/README.md

 ### Installation

-Download zip file from the [releases](https://github.com/joric/paste_to_ue/releases) section, install it as blender plugin.
+Download repository as a zip file, install it as blender plugin.

 ### Usage

 Select objects, press Ctrl+Shift+C to copy objects data.
 You also can click "Object > Paste to UE" in menu.
 Clipboard Format:

 ```python
 eli,eal=unreal.EditorLevelLibrary,unreal.EditorAssetLibrary